-A randomised double blind placebo controlled trial evaluating a phytochemical rich nutritional capsule in addition a probiotic capsule and on clinical outcomes among individuals with Covid-19
+A randomised double blind placebo controlled trial evaluating a phytochemical rich nutritional capsule in addition a probiotic capsule and on clinical outcomes among individuals with early and long Covid-19

 Results (summary) of the UK Nutritional intervention Phyto-V Study

 Since the pandemic started in March 2020 researchers from across the world have found an imbalance of the friendly to unfriendly bacteria in the gut affected the majority of individuals suffering from a Covid-19 infection.
 This contributed to the gut symptoms experienced by over a quarter of people with covid such as bloating, diarrhoea and indigestion.

 An imbalance of the healthy bacteria such as lactobacillus leads to a thinned, inflamed gut which allows toxins to leak into the body triggering an excessive chronic inflammatory response.
 This drain on the immune system uses up the immune cells leading to a reduced immunity and at the same time creates excess, inappropriate inflammation – which causes swelling and damage in the normal tissues including lung, muscles, joints and brain.
 This situation makes individuals even more susceptible to both the lung damage and general symptoms such as fatigue, lack of energy, indigestion headache, joint pains and lack of smell.
 People with these multiple symptoms are very much more likely to go onto develop a long covid syndrome.

 Probiotic capsules: Previous studies have shown probiotics helped prevent upper respiratory viral infections.
 The massive King’s app study reported that people who took probiotics and vitamin D had a reduced chance of catching covid.